 With that in mind, "high resolution" is a relative term; the correct size to achieve a high-quality, crisp image will depend on the dimensions and display you're designing for.

 If the resolution of an image is too high, you'll end up with obscenely large file sizes.
 If the resolution is too low, your image will look blurry and/or pixelated.

-While these images have the same dimensions, their sizes are different.
-The bigger image (1.61MB) is crisp and clear while the smaller image (706KB) is significantly blurrier, and this is because of the amount of information contained in each image.
-If you find that your banner image is blurry and the file size is only a couple hundred KB, you should investigate using a larger file size.
+While these images have the similar dimensions, their resolution is different.
+The image on the left is crisp and clear while the one on the right is significantly blurrier, and this is because of the amount of information contained in each image.

 How to Ensure the Best Image Quality

 For the best image quality, you should start with a large raw file and size it down to the dimensions and resolution that is appropriate for your project.

 Print projects typically need a higher resolution at 300 ppi (pixels per inch) or more, while a good resolution for a digital display such as a monitor screen is around 72 ppi or more.

 If you're uploading to a CMS such as HubSpot, it's also important to note that while larger file sizes result in clearer images, they are slower for the browser to load, which may affect your website performance.
 Keep this in mind when exporting your images (don't just export the biggest size possible).

 Editor's note: This post was originally published in September 2018 and has been updated for comprehensiveness.